-Neuroblastoma is a rare, cancer that usually occurs in children under age five.
+Neuroblastoma is a rare cancer that usually occurs in children under 5 years of age.
 The tumor is often found during infancy and may begin before birth.
 It typically develops in nerve tissue near the adrenal glands just above the kidneys.
 However, some tumors may develop in the abdomen, chest, neck, or spinal cord.

 Copyright © Nucleus Medical Media, Inc.

 Symptoms will depend on the location of the tumor and whether the cancer has spread.
 Some symptoms may include:

-The doctor will ask about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 Tests will depend on the suspected location of the tumor.
-Tests may include:

 The cancer can spread to the liver, lungs, and bones.
 Early detection is key to a good prognosis.